-The Sigiriya maidens have caused much debate, discussion and disagreement.
+The Sigiriya maidens in Sri Lanka have caused much debate, discussion and disagreement.
 Who are these ladies ?
 What is their message?
 These are questions that have eluded answers to generations of scholars and art lovers. .

 H.E.P.
 Bell believed that the paintings were of the ladies of Kasyapa’s court in a devotional procession to the shrine at Pidurangala.
 Professor Senarat Paranavitana suggested that they represented Lightening Princesses (vijju kumari) and cloud damsels (meghalata) Dr. Ananda Coomaraswamy identified them with apsaras in keeping with well established South Asian traditions Professor Senaka Bandaranayake agrees with Coomaraswamy but adds that the celestial nymphs may have had more than one meaning and functioned as expressions of royal grandeur and status and as artistic evocations of courtly life.

 In this light of debate it is interesting to consider a theory put forward by Dr. Raja De Silva Commissioner of Archeology of Sri Lanka from 1967 -1979..